dodosaurus/endurance-legends/README.md

   - [ ] ui desing - table rows should have distinguishable design to let user know what event it was
   - [ ] column with earnd coins per earning (badge with SVG), remove badge from country
   - [ ] on activity show little map/or on hover
+- [ ] need activity generator for testing and test adding new activities and changing of distances and coins
 - [ ] bug in translateActivities (maybe delete the layer) Error: activitiesFromApi.map is not a function (429 rate limit problem)
 - [ ] rate limit page redirect when 429 is returned from Strava
 - [ ] adding formula and recalculation of coins on fetch of activities